matejsmycka/gameboy-wasm-emulator/README.md

 ## Disclaimer

-This project is POC and many features are not implemented.
+This project is POC, and many features are not implemented.
 Missing features:

 - Sound
 - Save/Load
-- Screen could be bigger.
+- The screen could be bigger.
-- Add PokemonRed.gb to the wasm environment, no as array of bytes.
+- Add PokemonRed.gb to the wasm environment, not as an array of bytes.
-- Optimize memory and cpu resources.
+- Optimize memory and CPU resources.
 - Code quality

 ## Sources